Complete Guide To The Polish Chicken Breed

 For both female and male White Polish chickens, their plumage should be totally snow-white and range from glossy to matte.
 Their beak is dark horn in color and their shanks and toes light slate blue.

-This variety is recognized by the American and British Poultry Associations for both bearded and non-bearded Polish.
+This variety is recognized by APA and British Poultry Associations for both bearded and non-bearded Polish.
 In the U.K., however, this color goes by the name of Self White.

 White Crested Blue Polish Chicken